Rule 8.927. Briefs

 (b) Failure to file a brief

 (1)If the appellant fails to timely file an opening brief, the appellate division clerk must promptly notify the appellant by mail that the brief must be filed within 20 days after the notice is mailed and that if the appellant fails to comply, the court may dismiss the appeal.

-(2)If the respondent is the defendant and the respondent fails to timely file a brief, the appellate division clerk must promptly notify the respondent by mail that the brief must be filed within 20 days after the notice is mailed and that if the respondent fails to comply, the court will decide the appeal on the record, the appellant's opening brief, and any oral argument by the appellant.
+(2)If the respondent fails to timely file a brief, the appellate division clerk must promptly notify the respondent by mail that the brief must be filed within 20 days after the notice is mailed and that if the respondent fails to comply, the court will decide the appeal on the record, the appellant's opening brief, and any oral argument by the appellant.

 (3)If a party fails to comply with a notice under (1) or (2), the court may impose the sanction specified in the notice.